vishunstopabel/vishunstopabel/README.md

 ## 🚀 About Me

 - 🌱 Full Stack Developer (MERN) exploring advanced backend technologies.
-- ✨ Currently enhancing my knowledge of SQL databases and DevOps tools for scaling applications.
+- ✨ Currently working on DevOps tools for scaling applications.
-- 🔧 Working on an open-source page-based UI library with input-based functionality, focusing on backend efficiency.
+- 🔧 Working on an open-source page-based UI library with input-based functionality, focusing on backend coders.

 ## My Contributions